DoodleScheduling/hiring-challenges/agile-coach/README.md

 # Delivery

-Prepare a retrospective or coaching session for the principals team.
+Prepare a one hour coaching session for the principals team.
 Try to build up alignment and set action points for team members and next sessions.
-In the next interview, you will have the prepared session with the team.
+In upcoming interview, you will have the prepared session with the team.
 Additional guests will be one or two of Doodle's delivery managers.

 ## Next steps
 Send an email with instructions for the session to code-challenge@doodle.com.

 Make sure your email has the following subject: TL-<yourname>.
 So for example, if your name were "Paul Smith", your email subject would be TL-Paul Smith

 We will review your instruction, we strive to get back to you in 48 hours.
-Sometimes it might take more.